 - Knowledge of GIS principles including data types; data layers; basic geographic, analytic, and statistical functions; geographic coordinate systems; and data formatting

 - Ability to meet the minimum requirements for joining CIA, including U.S. citizenship and a background investigation

 - Proficient in the use of, or be rapidly gaining expertise with the software, hardware, and platforms necessary for cartographic, graphic, and web/mobile production, such as some of the following:

 - Adobe software such as Illustrator, InDesign, Photoshop, and Acrobat

 - Avenza MAPublisher

 - Experience with the Adobe suite of software and web and mobile conveyance

 - Cover letter in which you specify your qualifications for this position.
 Please address why you want to work in this role and what differentiates you from other applicants.

-- Portfolio of five (5) or more cartographic samples (PDF or url link to a non-account/password-protected website) should be submitted from applicants considered for this position.
+- Portfolio of five (5) or more cartographic samples (PDF or url link to a non-account/password-protected website; do not use Google Drive, Dropbox, LinkedIn, etc.) should be submitted from applicants considered for this position.